zalando/skipper/readme.md

 https://server.example.com:4545
 ```

-During routing, the final request made to a backend will have the path and query part of the original incoming
-request, and so the headers and payload of the original request, but it will be directed to the configured
+During routing, the final request made to a backend will have the path and query part of the original incoming request, and also the headers and payload of the original request, but it will be directed to the configured backend.
-backend.

 ### Frontends